RioCan Real Estate Investment Trust

 RioCan Real Estate Investment Trust is the second-largest real estate investment trust (REIT) in Canada.
-It has an enterprise value of approximately $14 billion, and owns 289 primarily retail properties, with a net leasable area of 44 million square feet.
+As of 2024, it has an enterprise value of approximately $14.3 billion and owns 188 properties with a net leasable area of 33 million square feet.
 The company properties are located across Canada.
-The current chief executive officer is Edward Sonshine.
+The current chief executive officer is Jonathan Gitlin.

 History

 Early history

-RioCan was founded in 1993, by its current CEO Edward Sonshine, as Counsel REIT.
+RioCan was founded in 1993, by its former CEO Edward Sonshine, as Counsel REIT.
 It was one of the first real estate investment trusts in Canada.
 The company held an IPO on the Toronto Stock Exchange in 1994.
 In 1995, it re-structured to internalize its asset management responsibilities, in return for a $5 million payment.
 As part of the re-structuring, the company was renamed RioCan REIT, a short form for "Retail Industrial Office Canadian".

 RioCan achieved significant growth in its early history, with an annualized 16% return from its IPO to 2013.
 This growth was achieved in part through acquisitions.
 In 1995, it acquired five shopping centres in Ottawa from Ivanhoe Inc. for $42.5 million, almost doubling the size of the company (at the time, it had 29 properties).
 In 1998, it acquired nine shopping centres from Burnac Inc, its largest acquisition up to that time.
 Also in 1998, the company launched an ultimately successful hostile takeover bid for Realfund REIT.
 The new company had a market value of more than $1 billion, and was Canada's largest REIT.